WHAT HAPPENS NEXT

 Georgia home values have risen significantly across the state.
 Most homeowners policies have not kept up.

 Whether you are in Atlanta, Savannah, Columbus, or anywhere in between, dwelling coverage that was right three years ago may leave a six-figure gap at claim time.
-Here is how to check yours.
+Checking yours takes a few minutes.

 GEORGIA LAW